 At the end of the day, sales and credit cannot function without each other.
 The collaboration of the two is a sign of successful trade and helps to achieve the objectives of boosting revenue and risk mitigation.

-Proper use of technology can help your sales and credit teams become more agile and help your company achieve:
+Proper use of technology can help your company to achieve:

 More Revenue+Reduced Risk